truera/trulens/trulens_eval/README.md

 ## Create a basic LLM chain to evaluate

-This example uses langchain and OpenAI, but the same process can be followed with any framework and model provider.
+This example uses LangChain and OpenAI, but the same process can be followed with any framework and model provider.
 Once you've created your chain, just call TruChain to wrap it.
 Doing so allows you to capture the chain metadata for logging.

 ```python
 full_prompt = HumanMessagePromptTemplate(